Materials-Consortia/schemas/defs/v1.2/units/si/1970/temporary/barn.md

     "title": "barn",
     "symbol": "b",
     "display-symbol": "b",
     "description": "A unit of area used in nuclear physics to express cross sections equal to 100 fm\u00b2, with meter defined according to the 1960 SI units.\n\nThe International System of Units (SI), 1th ed.
-(1970) states: \"1 b = 100 fm\u00b2 = 10\u207b\u00b2\u2078 m\" with a footnote \"The barn is a special unit used in nuclear physics to express cross sections.\"\n\nThe International System of Units (SI), 1th ed.
-(1970) categorizes the unit as \"Units in use temporarily with the International System.\"\nThe International System of Units (SI), 8th ed.
-(2006) categorizes the unit as \"Other non-SI units currently accepted for use with the International System.\"\nThe International System of Units (SI), 9th ed.
-(2019) categorizes the unit as \"Other non-SI units.\"", "standard": {
+(1970) states: \"1 b = 100 fm\u00b2 = 10\u207b\u00b2\u2078 m\" with a footnote \"The barn is a special unit used in nuclear physics to express cross sections.\"\n\n- The International System of Units (SI), 1th ed.
+(1970) categorizes the unit as \"Units in use temporarily with the International System.\"\n- The International System of Units (SI), 8th ed.
+(2006) categorizes the unit as \"Other non-SI units currently accepted for use with the International System.\"\n- The International System of Units (SI), 9th ed.
+(2019) categorizes the unit as \"Other non-SI units.\"", "resources": [
-        "name": "gnu units",
-        "version": "3.15",
-        "symbol": "barn"
-    },
-    "resources": [
         {
             "relation": "Definition in the International System of Units (SI), 9th Edition",